tsslab/foxd3/shinyApp/README.md

 runApp("path_to_directory_containing_RData_folder")

-This app downloads data from figshare and therefore you should have a figshare to download the needed files.
+This app downloads data from figshare and therefore you should have a figshare to download the needed files (https://figshare.com/articles/FoxD3_project/6815297).
 You will be directed to authenticate the connection:

 Use a local file ('.httr-oauth'), to cache OAuth access credentials between R sessions?